Decathlon/vitamin-web/packages/sources/svelte/src/components/indicators/VtmnProgressbar/README.md

 # How it works

-First, you need to place the `VtmnAlert` component on the top of your application
+First, you need to place the `VtmnProgressbar` component on the top of your application

 `app.svelte`